grazigomes/grazigomes.github.io/index.md

 # Welcome to Grazi Gomes Portfolio

 ### I am an international student from Brazil.
 My major is Interactive Multimedia and this is my last semester at DCCC.
 I hope this class helps me to build my professional portfolio as well.
-I would appreciate your feedback.
-Feel free to bookmark this page on [editor on GitHub](https://github.com/grazigomes/grazigomes.github.io/edit/master/index.md) to maintain and preview the content for this website in Markdown files.

 ![Grazi](profile.JPG)

 ## List of portfolio projects: